Islanders open new arena short-handed, lose to Flames 5-2

 Semyon Varlamov had 26 saves to fall to 0-3-0 with a 3.31 goals-against average this season.

 The Islanders were without six players – captain Anders Lee, forwards Josh Bailey, Ross Johnston and Anthony Beauvillier, and defensemen Adam Pelech and Andy Greene – due to COVID-19 protocols.
-New York defenseman Ryan Pulock is out four to six weeks with a lower-body injury.
+New York defenseman Ryan Pulock is out four to six weeks due to a lower-body injury.

 The sellout crowd of 17,255 roared during pregame introductions that included Islanders greats Denis Potvin, Clark Gillies, John Tonelli, Butch Goring, Ken Morrow and Bob Nystrom.